JosephCoppola/IGM-450-Project-3/README.md

 <br>
 <p align="center"><img src ="https://github.com/JosephCoppola/IGM450-Project3/raw/develop/Assets/Sprites/swatchscreenieforerictobehappyforever.png" /></p>

+Swatch is a game when you touch a color and then go dun dun dun over other colors and let go to make other colors.
+It doesn't make new colors when the colors are the same though, so the numbers on the colors get higher.
+Actually, that's not entirely true, because the number on the first color gets lower.
+Sometimes it gets so low it disappears entirely!
+But that's okay because colors will fall from the sky to take its place.
+Anyways, when you make those new colors and you get a bunch together you can pop them like da na na na na and you get points and more colors fall from the sky.
+It's a pretty trippy experience.
+Sometimes you can only move a few times, sometimes you can only move for a little while.
+Either way when it's over you can make fun of other people who have less points.

 ### Alberto Cappuccino - Hot Cup of Creamy Goodness (+Designer & Arteest)
 * Designed and created mock ups for game screens